cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "setActiveSegmentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setActiveSegmentation(toolGroupUID: string, segmentationDataUID: string): void;

-// Warning: (ae-missing-release-tag) "setActiveSegmentationData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setActiveSegmentationData(toolGroupUID: string, segmentationDataUID: string, suppressEvents?: boolean): void;

-// Warning: (ae-missing-release-tag) "setActiveSegmentIndex" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setActiveSegmentIndex(toolGroupUID: string, segmentIndex: number): void;

-// Warning: (ae-missing-release-tag) "setActiveSegmentIndexForSegmentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setActiveSegmentIndexForSegmentation(segmentationUID: string, segmentIndex: number): void;

-// Warning: (ae-missing-release-tag) "setAnnotationLocked" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setAnnotationLocked(annotation: Annotation, locked?: boolean): void;

-// Warning: (ae-missing-release-tag) "setAnnotationSelected" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setAnnotationSelected(annotation: Annotation, selected?: boolean, preserveSelected?: boolean): void;

-// Warning: (ae-missing-release-tag) "setAnnotationStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setAnnotationStyle(toolName: string, annotation: Record<string, unknown>, style: Record<string, unknown>): boolean;

-// Warning: (ae-missing-release-tag) "setCursorForElement" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setCursorForElement(element: HTMLElement, cursorName: string): void;

-// Warning: (ae-missing-release-tag) "_setElementCursor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function _setElementCursor(element: HTMLElement, cursor: MouseCursor | null): void;

-// Warning: (ae-missing-release-tag) "setGlobalRepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setGlobalRepresentationConfig(representationType: SegmentationRepresentations, config: RepresentationConfig): void;

-// Warning: (ae-missing-release-tag) "setGlobalSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setGlobalSegmentationConfig(config: SegmentationConfig, suppressEvents?: boolean): void;

-// Warning: (ae-missing-release-tag) "setGlobalSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setGlobalSegmentationConfig_2(segmentationConfig: SegmentationConfig): void;

-// Warning: (ae-missing-release-tag) "setGlobalStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setGlobalStyle(style: Record<string, unknown>): boolean;

-// Warning: (ae-missing-release-tag) "setRepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setRepresentationConfig(toolGroupUID: string, representationType: SegmentationRepresentations, representationConfig: RepresentationConfig): void;

-// Warning: (ae-missing-release-tag) "setSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setSegmentationConfig(toolGroupUID: string, config: SegmentationConfig, suppressEvents?: boolean): void;

-// Warning: (ae-missing-release-tag) "setSegmentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setSegmentationConfig_2(toolGroupUID: string, segmentationConfig: SegmentationConfig): void;

-// Warning: (ae-missing-release-tag) "setSegmentationVisibility" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setSegmentationVisibility(toolGroupUID: string, segmentationDataUID: string, visibility: boolean): void;

-// Warning: (ae-missing-release-tag) "setSegmentIndexLocked" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setSegmentIndexLocked(toolGroupUID: string, segmentIndex: number, locked?: boolean): void;

-// Warning: (ae-missing-release-tag) "setSegmentIndexLockedForSegmentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setSegmentIndexLockedForSegmentation(segmentationUID: string, segmentIndex: number, locked?: boolean): void;

-// Warning: (ae-missing-release-tag) "SetToolBindingsType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SetToolBindingsType = {
     bindings: IToolBinding[];
 };

-// Warning: (ae-missing-release-tag) "setToolStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function setToolStyle(toolName: string, style: Record<string, unknown>): boolean;

-// Warning: (ae-missing-release-tag) "snapFocalPointToSlice" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function snapFocalPointToSlice(focalPoint: Types_2.Point3, position: Types_2.Point3, scrollRange: any, viewPlaneNormal: Types_2.Point3, spacingInNormalDirection: number, deltaFrames: number): {
     newFocalPoint: Types_2.Point3;
     newPosition: Types_2.Point3;
 };

-// Warning: (ae-missing-release-tag) "SphereScissorsTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class SphereScissorsTool extends BaseTool {
     constructor(toolProps?: PublicToolProps, defaultToolProps?: ToolProps);